SethSekyere/DevOps-MLOps-Software-Engineering/README.md

 ## **👋 Hi, I'm Seth Sekyere**

 I'm a **DevOps, MLOps, and Software Engineer**.
-I also have a background in **Aerospace and Mechanical Engineering**.
+I also have diverse training and experience in **Aerospace and Mechanical Engineering**.
 I specialize in **automation, scalability, and optimization**, bridging the gap between development, deployment, and machine learning operations.

 ## **🔧 Technologies & Tools**